chetan51/chetansurpur/source/drafts/emergent-intelligence.md

 title: "Emergent Intelligence"
 ---

 I'm falling in love with the concept of [emergence](http://en.wikipedia.org/wiki/Emergence) – the idea that complex behavior can emerge from a set of very simple rules.
-And I'm starting to think that true Artificial Intelligence is not going to be a mathematically complex program expressly designed towards a pre-determined product, but rather an emergent behavior of a very simple ruleset.
+And I'm starting to think that true artificial intelligence is not going to be a mathematically complex program expressly designed towards a pre-determined product, but rather an emergent behavior of a very simple ruleset.

 ### Emergence in the universe